freight-hub/saml2alibabacloud/pkg/provider/googleapps/README.md

 Where the following attributes are replace with:

 * `XXXXX` is IdP identifier for your Google Apps Account.
-* `YYYYY` is SP identifier for the AWS SAML application, in your Google Apps Account.
+* `YYYYY` is SP identifier for the AlibabaCloud SAML application, in your Google Apps Account.

 # 2-factor support